iancdev/COVID-19-SMS-and-Phone-Updates/README.md

 Has to be run on a Python powered web server.

 # How to use
+1. Run pip install -r requirements.txt
-1. Run main.py
+2. Run main.py
-2. Edit config.ini to your liking
+3. Edit config.ini to your liking
-3. Run main.py again
+4. Run main.py again

 # Thing you can text
 - "hello" to see introduction